Visiting the Centre

 Access to the Bach Centre

-Mount Vernon is a 19th century Victorian cottage standing on a raised garden.
+Mount Vernon is a 19th-century Victorian cottage standing on a raised garden.
 Access to the front is via steep steps but a wheelchair ramp provides alternative access via the side of the house.
 Parts of the garden are difficult for wheelchair users and for partially-sighted people because of the narrow and uneven paths.

-Most visitor rooms and other facilities including the seminar room, shop, café and toilets are on the ground floor; one of the toilets is for users in wheelchairs.
+Dr Bach’s consulting room and other facilities including the seminar room, shop, café and toilets are on the ground floor; one of the toilets is for users in wheelchairs.
 The museum rooms, however, are located on the first floor up a steep flight of stairs so are not at present accessible to people in wheelchairs.

 We want to do all we can to assist visitors who need help.
 Please contact us in advance of your visit so we can understand your needs.